Practicing in prison

 You’ve written before about complaining.
 I remember in one book you described how we feel justified and vindicated when someone acknowledges and agrees with our ridicule of others.
 It is true.
 But now that I understand how wasteful and harmful that speech is, I feel sick when I do it.
 Step by step I will become better with my speech

 Sometimes I experience attachment to praise, honor, and approval.
 It is odd because when I happen to be meditating or reading something beneficial, if a female officer happens to pass by my cell, in that moment I feel like I’m on a pedestal, a throne, a high and comfortable chair.
-I feel like I am somehow better than the other inmates.
+I feel like I am somehow better than the other people imprisoned with me.
 My mind is saying, “Look at me.
 I am different.
-I don’t act like other inmates.”
+I don’t act like other incarcerated people.”
 During those moments I am aware what is happening.
-Sometimes I wish I were deaf and blind just to be free from attachment to praise and honor.
+Sometimes I wish I had sensory impairments just to be free from attachment to praise and honor.
 Please give me some pointers to correct this.

 Sometimes I feel like I don’t need to study the Dharma until something goes wrong.
 But that is foolish.
 It takes exercise daily so that those bad feelings won’t begin in the first place.